MTV România

 MTV România was a Romanian pay television channel that was launched on 15 June 2002 as the 10th regional channel of MTV in Europe (and second eastern European after MTV Poland) with a big concert ceremony performed by Enrique Iglesias on Lia Manoliu Stadium.
 It took the broadcast license previously used by MCM România, which was a franchise of the French music channel MCM.

 On March 1, 2019, at midnight, MTV Romania was closed down and replaced by MTV Europe with Romanian subtitles and local advertising.
 The final song to be played on the channel was I Did It, Mama! by Alexandra Stan.

 Programming

-2002-2007
+2002–2007

-Several shows are made up locally, featuring Romanian music and artists.
+Several shows are made locally, featuring Romanian music and artists.
 Some of the most popular shows on the channel are the Romanian version of Total Request Live, Hitlist Romania and Dance Floor Chart.
 MTV România also showed reality shows mainly American but also local, like Dance Star in 2006.
-Since its launch, the channel also aired several TV shows and cartoons, like The Osbournes, Yo Momma, Pimp My Ride, Punk'd, Boiling Points, Daria, Beavis and Butt-head, Where My Dogs At?.
+Since its launch, the channel also aired several TV shows and cartoons, like The Osbournes, Yo Momma, Pimp My Ride, Punk'd, Boiling Points, Daria, Beavis and Butt-Head, Where My Dogs At?.

 Several classic shows are still on after many years, mainly Party Zone, Stylissimo, Yo!
 MTV Raps.
 Other shows such as local versions of Chill Out Zone, Alternative Nation or Superock used to be aired on MTV România.